grocerypanic/grocerypanic-backend/panic/spa_security/README.md

 # Single Page Application Security App

-This Django app provides some mechanisms for protecting a DRF backed with a SPA frontend implementation.
+This Django app provides some helpful content for protecting a DRF backed with a SPA frontend implementation.

 ## Pre-requisites